maggisledjeski/TextAnalyzer/ada/README.txt

 Ada code for flesch-kincaid grade level index.
-To run create a directory and add the KJV.text file along with the flesch.adb file in this directory.
+To run create a directory and add the KJV.text file along with the flesch1.adb file in this directory.
 It will print out the number of sentences, words, and syllables along with the a, b, index, and grade.